2016 Irkutsk mass methanol poisoning: Aftermath

 On 26 December 2016, Rospotrebnadzor, Russia's government agency devoted to consumer protection, banned all sales of most non-food items with more than 25 percent alcohol (with exceptions for window cleaning liquids and perfume).
 Their order was scheduled to run for one month, but they extended it multiple times so that it was in effect nearly every day through 2018.
 Nevertheless, Russian companies used the exceptions and exclusions in the measure to continue selling drinkable medicinal tinctures, antiseptics, and cologne, even while they removed bath oils, some kinds of perfume, and other similar products.

 In May 2017, the Russian government pegged the minimum legal price of vodka to 205 rubles per half liter (equivalent to US$3.06 for about one pint in 2016).
 That was lower than a previously announced price increase to 219, but it was still about 2.4 times the minimum price of vodka in 2011 and 15 rubles more than the price of vodka at the time of the Irkutsk poisoning.
 Two months later, they strengthened legal punishments for illegally producing and selling alcohol, banned the kind of alcoholic vending machines through which the Irkutsk bath oil was sold, and prohibited online advertisements from alcoholic retailers.

 In December 2018, the government passed a new law that ended the ability of retailers to sell non-food items with an ethanol content of 28% or above at a price below that of the legal minimum for vodka and other liquors.
 The intended effect was to put an end to the ability of cheap surrogate alcohol to economically compete with their regulated alternatives.

+According to Médecins Sans Frontières (Doctors Without Borders), a minimum of 2,601 people died in Russia as a result of methanol poisoning between 2015 and 2025.
+Within those, mass methanol poisonings caused by counterfeit alcohol happened again in Russia in late 2020 (7 deaths in the Sakha Republic), late 2021 (34 deaths in Orenburg Oblast), mid-2023 (16+ deaths in Ulyanovsk Oblast), and late 2025 (41 deaths in Leningrad Oblast).